-Who has the authority to set a date to the vacation?
+Who has the authority to set a date for the vacation?

 The employer shall indicate the period in which the worker can enjoy the vacation.
-This must be done at least fifteen weeks before the day that the employees has worked the first fifty weeks of continuous service (11.5 months).
-And trying not to alter the smooth running of your workplace, or the effectiveness of rest.
+This must be done at least fifteen weeks before the day that the employees have worked for the first fifty weeks of continuous service (11.5 months).
+And trying not to alter the smooth running of your workplace or the effectiveness of rest.

 - When the work is casual or piecework.

 - When for some justified reason the worker has not enjoyed their vacation.
 The employee may agree with the employer to pay the excess of the minimum of two weeks vacation for every fifty weeks.
 If not exceeding the equivalent of three cumulative periods.
 This compensation may not be granted if the worker has received this benefit in the previous two years.

 Employees are prohibited to accumulate holidays, except when the employee performs technical work, management, of trust or similar.
 This makes it difficult especially for the replacement.
 Or when the family residence is situated in the province other than the place where it provides services.

 Do we need written evidence of vacation days taken?

 Yes, we do.
 At the request of the employer or the employee, the vacation dates and accumulations that are agreed upon must be in a written record.
 If not in a written record, is presumed until proven otherwise, that the vacation has not been given.

 How many vacation days correspond to an employee before the fifty weeks?